OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:44

 When Your people go out to battle against their enemy,
-by whatever way You shall send them,
+by whatever way You send them,
-and they pray to the Lord toward the city which You have chosen
+and they pray to the Lord toward the city You have chosen
-and the house which I have built for Your name,
+and the house I have built for Your name,

 ## 1 Kings 8:45

 then hear in heaven their prayer and their pleading,
-and maintain their cause.
+and support their cause.

 ---